 When water leaves the treatment works, it's lead free.
 But lead can end up in your tap water if it's left standing in old lead pipework around the home.
 This scratchcard tells you how to check for lead and what to do if you find it.

-This leaflet explains to patients how they can help protect themselves and their children against flu this coming winter (2017/18).
-It includes information for children and pregnant women, and explains why it's very important that people at increased risk from flu or who care for someone vulnerable have their free vaccination every year.
+This leaflet explains to patients how they can help protect themselves and their children against flu this coming winter.
+It includes information for children, eligible adults and pregnant women, and explains why it’s very important that people at increased risk from flu or who care for someone vulnerable to have their free vaccination every year.

 This is a poster to encourage health care staff to think about the possibility of measles infection in young people who may have missed their MMR and to remind them to isolate possible cases from immunosuppressed individuals and pregnant women.